BlazingBora/grow-a-garden-scripts/README.md

 How to use:
 - Have a working Roblox executor
-- Join Grow a Garden
+- Join a public Grow a Garden server
 - Paste the script
 - ...and wait!